lxsmnsyc/the-fighting-game/docs/cards/attack.md

 - Increase Attack
 - Reduce Attack of Enemy

-### With Ability
+### With AbilityCard

-- Increase Attack every time Ability is used.
+- Increase Attack every time AbilityCard is used.

 ### With Critical